jsparrowio/README-generator/SAMPLE.md

 ## Installation

-Download the source code for the project using a git clone on this repository.
-Then, CD in your terminal to the directory that contains the cloned repo, and run an npm i to ensure that you have all required dependencies to run the package successfully.
+Download the source code for the project using a <code>git clone</code> on this repository in your terminal.
+Then, <code>cd</code> in your terminal to the directory that contains the cloned repo, and run an <code>npm i</code> to ensure that you have all required dependencies to run the package successfully.

 ## Usage

-To use the program successfully: open a terminal window and CD to the directory that contains the code (specifically index.js) for this program.
+To use the program successfully: open a terminal window and <code>cd</code> to the directory that contains the code (specifically index.js) for this program.
 Then run <code>node index.js</code>, which will then start to ask you a series of questions about your project to be included in your README file.
 Then, once you answer all questions, the program will then output a README file into the directory you are in labeled GeneratedREADME.md which you can then use for your project.

 ## License
 This project uses MIT License.